TimMitzen/Sprint-Challenge--Advanced-CSS/README.md

 Makes everything to be done by the power of 10.

 4. How would you describe preprocessing to someone new to CSS?
-Less code to write.
+Less code to write, more dry code, less repeating the same thing.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

 Favorite is nesting.
-The most trouble is the mixins.
+The most trouble I had was the mixins.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.